pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 You must confirm that your site meets the following requirement before you continue:

-- Ensure your site uses the [Drupal 9](https://github.com/pantheon-upstreams/drupal-project) or [Drupal Recommended](https://github.com/pantheon-upstreams/drupal-recommended) upstream.
+- Ensure your site uses the [drupal:latest](https://github.com/pantheon-upstreams/drupal-project) or [Drupal Recommended](https://github.com/pantheon-upstreams/drupal-recommended) upstream.

-### Use Terminus to Confirm the Drupal 9 Upstream
+### Use Terminus to Confirm the drupal:latest Upstream

 Run the command `terminus site:info $SITE` to display the site's basic information and properties.